Lawhy/Lawhy.github.io/_posts/projects/2021-1-11-SRUK-project-diaries.md

 **To Do List**

+[$$\checkmark$$]  Download  [LargeBio](http://www.cs.ox.ac.uk/isg/projects/SEALS/oaei/2020/) dataset and figure out the evaluation script in Java.

-[]  Download  [LargeBio](http://www.cs.ox.ac.uk/isg/projects/SEALS/oaei/2020/) dataset and conduct basic experiments on ontology matching, e.g. string matching.
+[] Conduct basic experiments on ontology matching, e.g. string matching, and evaluate it using the OAEI script.

 [] Read the survey of Entity Alignment in KGs, gain some ideas for ontology alignment.